 Palliative care supports patients and families by:

-- Helping with managing symptoms like shortness of breath, anxiety, pain, swelling, nausea and depression.
+- Helping with managing symptoms like shortness of breath, anxiety, pain, weight loss, nausea, fatigue, insomnia and depression.

-Should you determine it is time to transition from the palliative care to hospice, it does not mean you’re giving up.
-Hospice allows you and your family to focus on comfort and symptom management while receiving the best quality of life possible.
+Should you determine it is time to transition from palliative care to hospice, it does not mean you’re giving up.
+Hospice allows you and your family to focus on comfort and symptom management while experiencing the best quality of life possible.